tldr-pages/tldr/pages/common/git-mailinfo.md

 # git mailinfo

-> Extracts patch and authorship from a single e-mail message.
+> Extract patch and authorship information from a single email message.
 > More information: <https://git-scm.com/docs/git-mailinfo>.

 - Extract the patch and author data from an email message: